yclas/guides/docs/Classifieds-add-location.md

 ## Locations widget

 The location widget gives you additional options.
-To activate it, go to  **Panel**  and choose  **Apperance**  >  **Widgets**  on the left sidebar.
-Choose  **‘Locations’ widget**  from the list and click  **CREATE**.
+To activate it, go to  **Panel**  and choose  **Design**  >  **Widgets** Choose  **User location**  from the list of widgets and click  **CREATE**.
 Choose a name to the widget’s title and select if you want to display it in a sidebar or in the footer.
 You can also keep it  **Inactive**.
 Thanks to this widget, navigation among locations is easier.
 A list of them will be displayed at all times at the side or at the bottom of the page

 **Related posts:**